vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/035/06_vishvo_yasya.md

 title = "06"

 +++
-dādhā́ra here is the only intransitive form of this perfect; see Re’s n. and Kü (261).
+dādhā́ra here is the only intransitive form of this perfect; see Renou’s n. and Kü (261).

 The root √dhṛ is prominent here (see the immed. following phrase dhármṇas páteḥ ‘master of support’) and echoes rāyó dhartā́in 2c.